ReinerNippes/nextcloud/docs/TLS-CERT-README.md

 The role automatically determines which services to reload based on the host's group membership in the inventory.
 Services are only reloaded on hosts that actually run them.

-Docker containers with bind-mounted certificates (e.g. OnlyOffice) are restarted via `docker restart` after renewal, since they re-read certificates only on startup.
+Docker containers with bind-mounted certificates (e.g. OnlyOffice, Collabora, Whiteboard) are restarted via `docker restart` after renewal, since they re-read certificates only on startup.

 #### Staging detection